 Alice did’t think to ask for their names — she’d washed her hands of Nelson and powwow long ago, and had no desire to get sucked back into that mess.
 But she recognized one of the men as someone who used to live nearby, years ago.
 She gave the police a physical description: thin and gangly, with a long hooked nose and a prominent Adam’s apple.
 All she could say about the other fellow was that he was short.

 Something about the almost ritualistic disposal of the corpse led the police to suspect that witchcraft might be involved.
 So they consulted Charles W. Dice, one of the more honest brauchers in the region, to see if he had any insights.
-Dice didn’t, the description of Alice Rehmeyer’s late night visitors rang a bell.
-It was almost certainly John Blymire, itinerant laborer and part-time powwower.
+Dice said the description of Alice Rehmeyer’s late night visitors rang a bell.
+The tall, gangly fellow was almost certainly John Blymire, itinerant laborer and part-time powwower.
 That meant the other fellow could only be Blymire’s constant shadow, John Curry.

 So, who the heck were these guys?